NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heat Pump: Heating Capacity Fraction at 17F**

 The output heating capacity of the heat pump at 17F divided by the above nominal heating capacity at 47F.
-Applies to all heat pump types except ground-to-air.
+Applies to all heat pump types except ground-to-air and ground-to-water.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#air-to-air-heat-pump'>Air-to-Air Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#mini-split-heat-pump'>Mini-Split Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#packaged-terminal-heat-pump'>Packaged Terminal Heat Pump</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.11.0/workflow_inputs.html#room-air-conditioner-w-reverse-cycle'>Room Air Conditioner w/ Reverse Cycle</a>) is used.

 - **Name:** ``heat_pump_heating_capacity_fraction_17_f``
 - **Type:** ``Double``